Skip to main content

 1991 – Major upgrades, were made to the beginner area at Moonstone base by installing a Triple lift chair.
 Additional piston bully groomer was purchased.

 1992 – Brought upgrades to the beginner area at Mount St. Louis with the widening of the Gentle Ben slope and the installation of the Gentle Ben Triple chair lift.
 The Turkey Shoot slope was re-graded to allow for a mogul run.
-Snowmaking was once again expanded upon and Mount St. Louis Moonstone increasing their capacity for snowmaking to 4,750 horsepower.
+Snowmaking was once again expanded upon and Mount St. Louis Moonstone increased their capacity for snowmaking to 4,750 horsepower.

 1993 – The Venture Run was extended by seventy vertical feet and serviced by the Venture quad chair.